vmware/photon-os-installer/docs/ks_config.md

     ```

 ### _"network":_ (optional)
-- Used to configure network in live/installed system.
+Used to configure the network.

-- Set  _"version":_ _"2"_ or the legacy config will be used, see below.

-- The syntax roughly follows the cloud-init or netplan configuration,
-    but not all options are supported.
+- The syntax roughly follows the cloud-init or netplan configuration, but not all options are supported.

+ - _"version":_ Set to "2".
+If set to "1" the legacy config will be used, see below.

  - _"hostname":_ set the host name.